 First, the crew will protect all flooring in applicable work areas by laying drop cloths and/or protective paper.
 Next, they should move furniture and other household belongings near the work areas to a safe location and out of the way.
 Because there may be some dust created during the installation, heavy furniture and other household items that cannot be moved should be covered with plastic for protection.
 After ensuring all flooring and household items are protected, the crew will bring in their tools and begin the project.

-Removing the Old HVAC System
+Step 4: Replacing the Old HVAC System

 Duct Repair and/or Modification